Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Experiments

 \subsection{Agent Communication Topology Variation}

-In this section, we present the results of applying the proposed controller in the Robotarium simulator and testbed under two different agent communication topologies: a complete graph and a cycle graph.
-For both topologies, the parameters were set to $A_{i,d} = 0.001$ for all $i$ and $d$, $\sigma_i = 0.5 \Delta^2$ for all $i$, $a_i = {1}/{2\sum_{j \in \mathcal{N}_i} |D_{ij}|}$ for all $i$, and $b,c = 1$.
+In this section, we present the results of applying the proposed controller in the Robotarium using a complete and a cycle graph.
+The parameters were set to $\sigma_i = 0.9$ for all $i$, $\delta_{\min} = 0.35$, $\gamma = 100$, while the time horizon is $T = 50s$ and $u_{\max}$ was set arbitrarily high to showcase the effect of $\alpha$.
 For the complete graph, the velocity gain was chosen as $\alpha = 0.01$, while for the cycle graph it was set to $\alpha = 0.05$.
-In principle, a state-dependent gain can also be employed, for example,

-where $v_{\max}$ is the maximum velocity bound and $k_{\mathrm{vel}}$ is a design parameter.
-In practice, it can achieve faster and smoother convergence, but its study lies beyond the scope of this work.
+A state-dependent gain can also be employed, but its study lies beyond the scope of this work.

-Figure~\ref{fig:results_complete} illustrates the measurement error and control norm for each agent $i$ for the complete Laplacian.
-The control effort converges to zero while being piecewise continuous, as expected.
+Figure~\ref{fig:results_complete} illustrates the control norm and measurement error for each agent $i$ for the complete Laplacian.
+The control effort converges to zero while being piecewise constant, as expected.
 The measurement error exhibits oscillations whose frequency decreases over time.
-This behavior can be attributed to the reduced frequency of event triggers as time progresses, combined with the constant velocity gain.
-Recall that $\beta_i$ depends on $\mathbf{x}$; therefore, even if $\delta_{ij}$ decreases, $\beta_i$ may increase at a faster rate, leading to less frequent triggering events.
 Furthermore, Figure~\ref{fig:robotarium} shows the implementation of the controller on the physical Robotarium testbed.
-Slight discrepancies between the simulated and experimental results are observed (i.e., angle of the V-formation is less than 120 degrees), primarily due to dynamics assumption that does not fully capture the dynamics of the real system.
+Similar error and control plots were obtained for the cycle graph topology.

-Table~\ref{tab:results1} summarizes the results for both the event-triggered (ET) and periodic-triggered (PT) controllers.
-The ET controller reduced the number of control updates by 55\% while keeping the same performance as the PT controller.
+Table~\ref{tab:results1} summarizes the results of the event-triggered (ET) and periodic-triggered (PT) controllers.
+The results indicate that the ET controller reduces the number of control updates by 82\% while also achieving slightly improved performance, indicating that more triggers do not necessarily mean better performance.
+Note also that under the cycle Laplacian, the communication graph is not rigid.
+However, the agents are still able to reach the desired locations.